cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 `Hash()` on the arbitrary-length inputs `info` and `psk_id`.

-The string literal "HPKE-v1" used in `LabeledExtract()` and `LabeledExpand()` ensures that any secrets derived in HPKE are bound to the scheme's name, even when possibly derived from the same Diffie-Hellman or KEM shared secret as in another scheme.
+The string literal "HPKE-v1" used in `LabeledExtract()` and `LabeledExpand()` ensures that any secrets derived in HPKE are bound to the scheme's name and version, even when possibly derived from the same Diffie-Hellman or KEM shared secret as in another scheme or version.

 ## Application Embedding